The Complete Sony E-Mount Lens & Camera Guide

 Adapting DSLR & Film Lenses

-Third parties make adapters that allow DSLR, 35mm film, c-mount, t-mount, and other optics to be mounted.
+Third parties make adapters that allow DSLR, 35mm film, c-mount, T-mount, and other optics to be mounted.

-Here are brands that make them:
+Here are brands that make lens mount adapters:

 • Metabones